MegaBeast Investigator Juspion: Plot

 While reading the Galactic Bible, the space hermit Edjinn learns of a shocking prophecy: When the dark god Satan Goth awakens, the universe will be ravaged by giant monsters filled with rage.
 After Satan Goth appears and the prophecy is set in motion, Edjinn orders Juspion, who Edjinn has been tutoring, to stop him and combat the corrupted MegaBeasts.
 Juspion travels with his friends Anri the android and Miya the alien across the galaxy in his battleship Daileon to confront Satan Goth and his army.
-Eventually, Juspion land on Earth, which, it turns out, is a prolific source of MegaBeasts (it is explained that the dinosaurs were part of that group), and many of them are still asleep in various locations.
+Eventually, Juspion lands on Earth, which, it turns out, is a prolific source of MegaBeasts (It is explained that the dinosaurs were part of that group), and many of them are still asleep in various locations.

-Amongst Juspion's arsenal, there is his Metal Tech Suit armor, made of a very rare mineral called Edjinium and equipped with a visor called Sensor Eye that can scan the environment with x-ray and night vision, and his Plasma Blazer Sword, which can be contracted for storage and can be infused with the plasma during combat, and his Beam Scanner Gun.
-His warship Daileon also houses the Super Planetary Combat Tank Garbin, which doubles as the Garbin Jet, and a motorcycle vehicle called Super Planetary Machine Iron Wolf.
+Amongst Juspion's arsenal is his suit of armor Metal Tech, made of a very rare mineral called Edjinium and equipped with a visor called Sensor Eye that can scan the environment with x-ray and night vision.
+He also wields a Plasma Blazer Sword, which he can contract for storage and infuse with plasma during combat, and a Beam Scanner Gun.
+His warship Daileon also houses the Super Planetary Combat Tank Garbin, which doubles as the Garbin Jet, and a motorcycle called Super Planetary Machine Iron Wolf.
 Daileon itself can transform into a giant robot called Super Planetary Battle Giant Daileon.
 Daileon is frequently Juspion's final and most devastating tool to be used against MegaBeasts.